MarkPitt99/Parental-age-and-pace-of-life/data/README.md

 This RDS file contains all the necessary information to model the following offspring life-history traits: early-life survival (i.e., first month survival), juvenile survival (i.e., survival from the first month to adulthood), total lifespan (i.e., survival from birth until death), development time (time between birth and adult emergence), adult lifespan (i.e., survival from adult emergence until death), and adult mass (in grams).
-This file was also used to create the data sheets required for the BaSTA analysis on the offspring's mortality parameters (see: ['000_ BaSTA_data_organisation.R'](https://github.com/MarkPitt99/Parental-age-and-pace-of-life/blob/main/scripts/000_BaSTA_data_organisation.R) in ['scripts']).
+This file was also used to create the data sheets required for the BaSTA analysis on the offspring's mortality parameters (see: ['000_ BaSTA_data_organisation.R'](https://github.com/MarkPitt99/Parental-age-and-pace-of-life/blob/main/scripts/000_BaSTA_data_organisation.R) in ['scripts'](https://github.com/MarkPitt99/Parental-age-and-pace-of-life/tree/main/scripts).

 #### Key: